-Join Gini von Courter for an in-depth discussion in this video Reacting to a message, part of Up and Running with Slack.
+Join Gini von Courter for an in-depth discussion in this video Reacting to a message, part of Learning Slack.

 - There are several ways that I can react to a message based on whether I think it's important just for me, important for the entire group, whether I want to do something like "Like" it, like in some of the other social products, or whether I want to be able to quote this here or somewhere else.
 So let's look first at how I would say, I want to keep track of this item.
 You can think of this as creating a to-do list or just simply tracking messages that you want to get back to.